(Das Arche Noah Prinzip)

 1997.
 Billy Hayes, an astronaut from the Florida Arklab weather control space station, is questioned by his superior and demanded to account for his treasonous behaviour.
 Billy recounts how he and his crewmate Max Marek received irregular orders, requesting them to conduct radiation bursts over the Indian Ocean.
 They then discovered that the radiation bursts were being used to create radar blindspots with the enemy during American troop movements.
 When they tried to stop further expropriation of the project, two armed astronauts were sent up to take over the station.

 The Noah’s Ark Principle was the first film from German director Roland Emmerich.
-Roland Emmerich of course since went onto considerable A-budget success in the US mainstream with big-budget special effects-driven vehicles such as Universal Soldier (1992), Stargate (1994), Independence Day (1996), Godzilla (1998), The Day After Tomorrow (2004), 10,000 BC (2008), 2012 (2009) and Independence Day: Resurgence (2016).
+Roland Emmerich of course since went onto considerable A-budget success in the US mainstream with big-budget special effects-driven vehicles such as Universal Soldier (1992), Stargate (1994), Independence Day (1996), Godzilla (1998), The Day After Tomorrow (2004), 10,000 BC (2008), 2012 (2009), Independence Day: Resurgence (2016) and Moonfall (2022).
 The Noah’s Ark Principle was in fact Roland Emmerich’s short film graduate project from the Munich Film and Television School, which sufficiently impressed people that he was given funding to expand it to feature length.

 Most irritatingly, one never finds out what the significance of the title is.
 There is no Noah’s Ark Principle ever mentioned throughout.
 A name like Noah’s Ark can surely only allude to the preservation of humanity and/or other species from an oncoming disaster, something that the film’s plot fails to even remotely come anywhere near encompassing.